 Underclocking

 Lowering your processor’s frequency.
-While it has it’s upsides like I said before, as you lower your clock speed, your CPU will be forced to throttle its own performance and won’t put out the kind of performance you’d like to see.
+While it has its upsides like I said before, as you lower your clock speed, your CPU will be forced to throttle its own performance and won’t put out the kind of performance you’d like to see.
 Underclocking is mainly used for extreme power saving or thermal control, and it’s not the same as undervolting because undervolting tries to keep the clock speed unchanged.

 Overclocking